 It is no secret that on-demand interviews are becoming increasingly more popular and effective in recruiting efforts today, but it can be intimidating for many businesses to create a standardized interview that all candidates will take.
 Figuring out the right on-demand video interview questions or the right on-demand phone interview questions can seem difficult — after all, if everyone is taking the same interview, you will want to ensure that it is a good interview.

-Luckily, though, in today’s society, it is easy to find examples and even templates for one-way video interview questions and answers or on-demand phone interview scripts online.
+Luckily, though, in today’s society, it is easy to find examples and even templates for virtual video interview questions and answers or on-demand phone interview scripts online.
 Doing a simple Google search for “self-paced interview questions” can give you a number of ideas and sample scripts to use as inspiration for your own interview questions.
 Then, once you have come up with your interview script, you can record your questions and, using a platform like Qualifi, immediately begin sending interview invites out to your candidates as soon as they apply for a position.